zeroincombenze/l10n-italy/account_invoice_partner_carrier/README.rst

 Overview | Panoramica
 =====================

-|en| This module adda the Partner Carrier field on account invoice
+|en| This module adds the Partner Carrier field on account invoice

 |it| QUesto modulo aggiunge il campo nominativo vettore in fattura.